 Minimalism has been the interior design style of the age.
 But lately, there has been a revival of the much-loved maximalism.
 This is the opposite of minimalism, where the more, the merrier.
-So many homeowners have to break their shells and try to escape the mold that minimalism has put them in.
+So many homeowners have to break their shells and try to escape the mold minimalism has put them in.
 For many of us, placing more around the home can be daunting.
 We don’t want to make clutter; produce a style that makes sense.
-We want to get to a point where every little item and piece adds to the room, and taking it away wouldn’t make the room better.
-This is a hard task because you need to make more room for more things first.
+We want to get to a point where every little item and piece adds to the room, and taking it away wouldn’t improve the room.
+This is a challenging task because you must make more room for more things first.
 This is why clearing out your home, in the beginning, could be the start.

 The clearout process

 Firstly, you need to begin clearing out the items that wouldn’t fit the maximalism style.
 This also translates over to the design of the room and even the house.
 For example, an open floor plan is great for a maximalism style as it counteracts the inherent feeling of clutter.
 So first things first, you need to clear out the seating, tables, and any other items that you think wouldn’t fit the maximalism style, which is more colorful, varied, and experimental than minimalism.
 Next, hire a Breeding Roll-Off dumpster where you can throw all of your old things and not have to worry about overloading the trashcan or calling in the removal people.
 Hire 20-yard or up to 40-yard dumpsters for the amount of work you need to do.

 Bear in mind; if you are knocking down walls, you will need plenty of dumpster space.
 In addition, the brick and timber cost a lot to remove if you hire a removal or redesign company.
 By taking control of this cost yourself, you can use those extra hundred or thousand dollars to spend on your interior.

 Surfaces for items